lockhanhlong007/QL_Vat_Lieu_Xay_Dung/README.md

 - Using Host Builder, Service Provider and Dependency Injection in .NET Core 3.0.
 - Integrate External Login (Integrated Login with Facebook).
 - Integrate ReCAPTCHA v2 by google (Integrated in Register for Client).
-- Applying the design pattern of Domain Driven Design (DDD) to build the Website Application.
+- Applying the design pattern of Domain Driven Design (DDD) to build the Web Application.

 WinForms